Lenovo says in no rush to issue bonds due to market volatility

-SINGAPORE Lenovo Group Ltd, the world's top PC vendor, has no plans to issue bonds in the near term because it has sufficient cash in hand and because of the volatility in global markets, its chief financial officer said.
+SINGAPORE, July 11 Lenovo Group Ltd, the world's top PC vendor, has no plans to issue bonds in the near term due to global market volatility and has sufficient cash in hand, its chief financial officer said.

 Lenovo, which has been acquiring companies over the past few years to consolidate its market position, conducted roadshows in Hong Kong, Singapore and London in June, prompting expectations it would soon tap the market for its first U.S-dollar-denominated note issue.